TNL-Project/TNL/Documentation/UsersGuide/Solvers/ODE/ug_ODE_solvers.md

 \snippetlineno Solvers/ODE/ODESolver-HeatEquationWithMonitorExample.h Monitor setup

  First, we define the monitor type `IterativeSolverMonitorType ` and we create an instance of the monitor.
 A separate thread (`monitorThread`) is created for the monitor.
 The refresh rate of the monitor is set to 10 milliseconds with `setRefreshRate` and verbose mode is enabled with `setVerbose` for detailed monitoring.
 The solver stage name is specified with `setStage`.
 The monitor is connected to the solver using \ref TNL::Solvers::IterativeSolver::setSolverMonitor.
 Subsequently, the numerical computation is performed and after it finishes, the monitor is stopped by calling \ref TNL::Solvers::IterativeSolverMonitor::stopMainLoop.

+## Use of the iterate method

+The ODE solvers in TNL provide an `iterate` method for performing just one iteration.
+This is particularly useful when there is a need for enhanced control over the time loop, or when developing a hybrid solver that combines multiple integration methods.
+The usage of this method is demonstrated in the following example:

+\includelineno Solvers/ODE/StaticODESolver-SineExample_iterate.h

+For simplicity, we demonstrate the use of `iterate` with a static solver, but the process is similar for dynamic solvers.
+There are two main differences compared to using the solve method:

+1. **Initialization:** Before calling `iterate`, it's necessary to initialize the solver using the `init` method.
+This step sets up auxiliary vectors within the solver.
+For ODE solvers with dynamic vectors, the internal vectors of the solver are allocated based on the size of the vector `u`.

+\snippetlineno Solvers/ODE/StaticODESolver-SineExample_iterate.h Solver setup
+2. **Time Loop:** Within the time loop, the `iterate` method is called.
+It requires the vector `u`, the right-hand side function `f` of the ODE, and also the variables `time` and `tau`, representing the current time \f$ t \f$ and the integration time step, respectively.
+The variable `time` is incremented by `tau` with each iteration.
+Additionally, `tau` can be adjusted if the solver performs adaptive time step selection.
+It's important to adjust `tau` to ensure that the `next_output_time` is reached exactly.

+\snippetlineno Solvers/ODE/StaticODESolver-SineExample_iterate.h Time loop

 ## User defined methods